da-nrw/DNSCore/ContentBroker/src/main/markdown/preparing_irods_for_dnscore.md

 ## Setup iRODS

 Set up a basic iRODS > 3.2 installation with one default resource of type cache, pointing to [somewhere] (as described in the getting started document).
+Make sure the installation is installed as ICAT-Enabled.

 ### Creating the resources